alexstyl/Material-SearchTransition/README.md

 The main difference to the implementation found in the stock Dialer app is that you have two separate Activities (MainActivity and SearchActivity) in the demo, as opposed to having a huge activity that has the logic for both.

+The searchbar is an actual [`Toolbar`](https://developer.android.com/reference/android/widget/Toolbar.html) view, which allows you to still use all the things you get for free (such as the Navigation button, inflate a custom Menu etc) using the API you already know.
+No custom views trying to replicate behavior that is given by the system.

 The demo is using the [`Transition` API](https://developer.android.com/reference/android/transition/package-summary.html)  with a combination of custom Activity transitions.